cweiske/phorkie/README.rst

   - delete existing files
   - replace file with upload
 - multiple files in one paste
+  - option to edit single files in a multi-file paste
 - syntax highlighting with GeSHi
 - rST and Markdown rendering
 - image upload + display